Fireline-Science/tello_sim/README.md

 ```

 ## Deploying to a Real drone
 We are using the [easytello](https://github.com/Virodroid/easyTello) library to allow you to deploy your simulated flight to a real drone.
-Once you are connected to your drone via WiFi, you can deploy the commands you built up in an interactive session in Jupyter with the following command:
+Once you are connected to your drone via WiFi, you can deploy the commands you built up in an interactive session or loaded via a command file in Jupyter with the following command:

 ```python
 my_drone.deploy()